LF-Decentralized-Trust/project-proposals/HIPs/incubation/identus.md

 Identus builds upon the foundational protocols defined in Hyperledger Aries RFCs, which provide secure communication and verifiable credential exchange standards.
 While adhering to these Aries standards, Identus offers a distinct implementation using the Scala programming language, which aligns with other Aries-inspired frameworks such as AcaPy (Python) and AFJ (JavaScript).

-A key difference lies in Identus' emphasis on DIDComm v2, the latest version of the DIDComm messaging protocol, while many existing Aries implementations currently focus on DIDComm v1.
+A key difference lies in Identus' adoption of DIDComm v2, the latest version of the DIDComm messaging protocol, while existing Aries implementations currently use DIDComm v1.
+It's important to note that this difference alone, and potentially other unidentified differences in the implementation, make Aries and Identus not interoperable in the current state.
+We believe having components under the Aries umbrella that are incompatible with the rest of the Aries code base would be confusing.
+Meanwhile, the Identus set of components works together cohesively.
+Therefore, it would be more logical to consider Identus as a standalone project.

 ## Collaboration Opportunities